Red Roulette: Background

 Shum's former wife Whitney Duan Weihong, under arrest and incommunicado since 2017, placed a telephone call to Shum telling him to cancel the publication.
-Jude Blanchette of the Center for Strategic and International Studies (CSIS) wrote in The Washington Post that the party attempted to use Duan and Shum's family as hostages to convince him to not go forward with publishing.
+Jude Blanchette of the Center for Strategic and International Studies (CSIS) wrote in The Washington Post that the Chinese Communist Party (CCP) attempted to use Duan and Shum's family as hostages to convince him to not go forward with publishing.

-Palmer explained that Shum, by writing the book and publishing it, went against the "omertà" of the Chinese Communist Party (CCP).
+Palmer explained that Shum, by writing the book and publishing it, went against the "omertà" of the CCP.

 Contents

 The work discusses how doing favors for other people becomes the backbone of guanxi personal relationships in China, and Palmer stated the "tragedy of those ties" becomes an important thematic element.
 The book states how Shum and Duan formed a corrupt relationship with Zhang Peili and became wealthy as a result.
 Blanchette stated that the Zhang Peili connection is in the "heart" of the work.

 Blanchette wrote that the CCP is depicted in the work as being "the epitome of capitalist excess".
 Blanchette added that the work shows that actual decisions go through "informal interactions" between key power brokers, with official meetings being for show; he stated that this "highlight[s] the limitations of more formalistic analysis of China’s political system."

+In Red Roulette, Shum argues that CCP ideology only bent in the 1980s due to major economic pressures, and has since returned to Maoist principles.